The Arsenal

 What's Next?

 The arms race never truly ends.
 During this beta phase, I'll be focused on addressing your feedback and making the research integration feel seamless within the division designer.
-I'll also be adding a few missing research trees (Air & Navy) which aren't blockers in our designer at the moment but would be useful in stategic planning.
+I'll also be adding a few missing research trees (Air & Navy) which aren't blockers in our designer at the moment but would be useful in strategic planning.

 This system sets the foundation for other future types of designers which could see the light in the future.